Asteridiella

 Asteridiella is a genus of fungi in the family Meliolaceae.
-The genus was first described by Daniel McAlpine in 1897, who differentiated it from various other fungal genera:
+The genus was circumscribed by Daniel McAlpine in 1897, who differentiated it from various other fungal genera:

 "Asterula, Sacc, has continuous hyaline spores (Hyalosporae), Asteronia, Sacc, has continuous brown spores (Phaeosporae).
 Asterina, Lev., has two-celled hyaline spores (Hyalodidymae).
 Asterella, Sacc, has two-celled brown spores (Phaeodidymae).
 Asteridium, Sacc, has multi-septate hyaline spores (Hyalophragmiae).
 And in the case of the specimen on Solanum viride with multi-septate brown spores, I have ventured to use Asteridiella (Phaeophragmiae)".

 Species and subspecies include some 738 taxa: